 Best Idea Ever: Grammar Letters

-Each week, Education World’s “Best (Teaching) Idea Ever” feature highlights a favorite teacher-tested idea designed to help you teach a lesson, manage a classroom, communicate with parents, impress colleagues and administrators…and amaze them all with your energy and creativity!
-Included: A chance to share your best idea ever.
+Education World continually tries to discover the best teaching ideas ever.
+This feature highlights a favorite teacher-tested idea designed to help you teach a lesson, manage a classroom, communicate with parents, impress colleagues and administrators—and amaze them all with your energy and creativity!

 I have a small bulletin board that I have titled "You've Got Mail."
 Next to the board is a cup with every students name on a piece of paper.
 When a student has free time, he or she may draw a name out of the cup and write a letter to the person whose name is drawn.